lQUI/LaravalTest/README.md

 Also,you can use [this](https://github.com/genxium/Ubuntu14InitScripts/tree/master/backend/php7) to install those;

-Then,you can clone my respository with Terminal or CMD
+Then,you can clone my respository with Terminal or CMD<br/>
 <code>$ git clone https://github.com/lQUI/LaravalTest</code><br/>
 <code>$ cd LaravalTest </code><br/>
 <code>$ composer install</code><br/>